yayegeyay/yayegeyay.github.io/_posts/2025-06-24-version-control-for-vibe-coders-part-1.md

 ---
 layout: single
-title: "AI Operations at Scale: How Systematic Prompt Management Prevented $8.7M in Revenue Loss"
+title: "AI Operations at Scale: How Systematic Prompt Management Prevented $8.7M in Client Revenue Loss"
 date: 2025-03-10 12:00:00 +0000
 categories: operations infrastructure
 tags: [ai-ops]
 ---

-At 2:17 AM on a Tuesday, I received an emergency call from the CEO of a fast-growing AI company.
+At 2:17 AM on a Tuesday, I received an emergency call from the CEO of a fast-growing AI client.
 Their customer support AI had suddenly started generating bizarre, off-brand responses that were damaging client relationships.
 "We didn't change any code," he insisted.
 After 30 minutes of investigation, we discovered the problem: an untested prompt modification had been deployed to production without proper version control.

 That incident led to a comprehensive AI operations framework that has since prevented $8.7M in potential revenue loss across multiple companies through systematic prompt management and deployment discipline.